fedora-infra/pkgdb2/doc/development.rst

 ::

-  PKGDB_CONFIG=tests/pkgdb_test.cfg python -m unittest -f -v pkgdb.tests.test_collection
+  PKGDB_CONFIG=tests/pkgd2b_test.cfg python -m unittest -f -v pkgdb2.tests.test_collection

 .. note:: In order to have coverage information you might have to install